greggersaurus/OpenSteamController/README.md

 * Good source to punch individual instruction in quickly
 * Make minor mods to instructions to verify understanding of how they are being decoded and behaving (i.e. LDR)
 * Finicky
+ * Might work better if file is uploaded instead of copy paste

 ### FirmwareParser.py